mantil-io/docs/commands/mantil_user.md

 </pre>
 ### COMMANDS
 <pre>
-  activate    Finalize Mantil registration register    Initiate Mantil registration
+  activate    Finalizes Mantil registration register    Initiates Mantil registration

   Use "mantil user [command] --help" for more information about a command.
 </pre>